This Spaghetti Verde is made with poblano peppers, chili powder, milk, cream cheese, garlic, feta cheese, cilantro and tossed in cooked spaghetti.

 - Cilantro

-Roast the Poblano Peppers.
-At 400 degrees F, roast the poblano peppers for 20 minutes, occasionally turning with tongs.
+At 400 degrees°F, roast the poblano peppers for 20 minutes, occasionally turning with tongs.
 Place the peppers in a bowl covered with a clean towel or a plate for 20 minutes extra.
-The skin will blister off the pepper so then take the skin off, cut the pepper on one side and take the seeds out!
+The skin will blister off the pepper so then take the skin off, cut the pepper on one side and take the seeds out.
 Wash under the sink to get some of those difficult seeds out.
-Leave the stem on.
 Place them on a paper towel.

 Hint: Make sure to cover the peppers after roasting - this will help the skin fall off.